 Interior and Exterior Systems

 The DLC will list interior and exterior control systems separately.
 It is recognized that some systems exist that function in both interior and exterior environments.
 For a single system to be qualified for both an interior AND an exterior listing, two applications must be submitted, one for the interior listing, and one for the exterior listing.
+To qualify a system for both Interior and Exterior environments, refer to Dual Applications.
 A reduced fee is offered for the second listing.
 (See “Revision Schedule and Listing Fees” for details).

 Family of Related Systems